-- Quick-win and short-payback projects save up to 5% of energy costs with a one-year payback; - Medium-payback projects produce a further 15%-25% energy saving within a one-to-threeyear payback;

-Long-payback projects can produce additional savings of up to 25% of the site energy bill with overall payback times of four to six years.
+- Quick-win projects save approximately 5% of steam consumption with no or little investment; - Short payback projects can typically reduce the steam consumption from a further 10% to 15% with a one- to two-year payback period; - Medium-payback projects can typically reduce the steam consumption from a further 5% to 10% with a two- to four-year payback period; - Long-payback projects can produce ultimate additional savings of up to 25% of the site's total steam production, with overall payback times of around four-to six years.

-Overall, the savings opportunities identified by PI studies in food and drink plants typically amount to between 15% and 40% of the purchased fuel.
+Overall, the savings opportunities identified by PI studies in pulp and paper plants typically amount to between 10% and 35% of the total steam consumption.

-The track record for this sector indicates that between 50% and 75% of recommendations for improvement are taken to the implementation stage.
+The track record for this sector indicates that between 40% and 70% of recommendations for improvement are taken to the implementation stage.
 These usually include the quick-win projects and the most attractive medium-payback projects.
 Long-payback projects (typically, utility infrastructure projects, such as a gas turbine with heat recovery steam generation system) are more often implemented when they provide additional economic incentives to their stand-alone energy payback (e.g., production increases, avoidance of capital spending, security of electricity procurement, etc.), making them attractive compared to existing investment plans.
 In retrofit situations, plant layout, construction materials, and maintenance of product/operating integrity are key influencing factors in the economic viability of implementing heat recovery improvement projects.